Wolf rescued from coyote trap at Fort McCoy, then collared for satellite tracking

 |0

-This work, Wolf rescued from coyote trap at Fort McCoy, then collared for satellite tracking, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wolf rescued from coyote trap at Fort McCoy, then collared for satellite tracking, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Wolf rescued from coyote trap at Fort McCoy, then collared for satellite tracking

 LEAVE A COMMENT